< Back to Blog

 • Minnesota

-Criminal background screening laws vary dramatically:
+Criminal screening laws vary dramatically by state:

-• Some states limit look-back periods
+• Some states limit look-back periods for criminal records

-• Others prohibit considering certain offenses
+• Others prohibit considering certain offense types entirely

-• Many require individualized assessments
+• Many require individualized assessments rather than blanket disqualification

-Critical Compliance Areas for 2025
+Critical Compliance Areas for 2026

 1. Algorithmic Screening and AI Bias